 Gluten Free Sausage Casserole Recipe

-Gluten Free Sausage Casserole
+Gluten Free Sausage Casserole with Wine

 Ingredients

-- 8 bacon rashers I use smoked bacon
+- 8 bacon I use smoked bacon rashers

 - 1 Knorr beef stock pot